Large spots on the child's body. Diseases that cause spots on a child's body

 Spotted rash in children

-Spots on the skin of a child is a clinical symptom that is possible at any age.
-The following causes of a rash on the body in babies are known:
+Spots on the skin of a child are a clinical symptom that is possible at any age.
+The following causes of body rash in babies are known:

 • allergic reactions;